Japan's Nikkei touches 2-week top on Wall Street boost

 By Kevin Buckland

-TOKYO, Aug 29 (Reuters) - Japan's Nikkei share average advanced to a two-week high on Tuesday, buoyed by overnight gains in Wall Street, although continued concerns about China limited the upside.
+TOKYO, Aug 29 (Reuters) - Japan's Nikkei share average advanced to a two-week high on Tuesday, buoyed by overnight gains in Wall Street, although nerves ahead of potentially pivotal U.S. economic data this week limited the upside.

-Nomura Securities strategist Kazuo Kamitani said the 25-day moving average at around 32,276 is proving to be a firm barrier to further gains.
+Nomura Securities strategist Kazuo Kamitani said the 25-day moving average at around 32,276 is proving to be a firm barrier for further gains.

-"It's an environment where traders' attention is easily drawn to the 25-day moving average, and on the question of whether a break higher is likely in the next couple of days, it's more likely the Nikkei will stay below it," he said.
+"It's an environment where traders' attention is easily drawn to the 25-day moving average," he said, adding it was more likely that the Nikkei would stay below the level in the next couple of days.

 Above 32,300 in particular, "the market feels quite heavy," Kamitani added.